-Stunning Pair Solid Bronze Electric Table Lamps of Good Size proportions, The main central support is a model of the Townley Vase with ormolu mounts ending on a square stepped marble base inlaid with multi coloured marble, resting on four very decorative ormolu feet, mid Nineteenth Century.
+Stunning Pair Solid Bronze Electric Table Lamps of Good Size proportions, The main central support is a model of the Townley Vase with ormolu mounts ending on an ornate ormolu socle, terminating on a circular black marble stepped base, resting on four very decorative ormolu feet, mid Nineteenth Century.

 Condition: These lamps have been professionally re-bronze patinated and re-wired for electricity.